Rade58/r3f-load-models/README.md

 we need to fix this with changing `shadowBias` or `bias` on directionalLight in src/10_GLTF_to_component/Experience.tsx component

 ### I also change position of some of indivudual meshes

+# Dealing with animations

+We used well known fox model from khronos group

+We created Fox component: `src/11_animation/Fox.tsx`